0xFireball/SharpNeuron/README.md

 # SharpNeruon

 SharpNeuron is a .NET Neural Network library based on [NeronDotNet](https://sourceforge.net/projects/neurondotnet/), which seems to have been abandoned.
+The vast majority of the code comes directly from NeuronDotNet.

 ## About this project